MISTERNEGATIVE21/arduino-Songs-Collection-/README.md

 The provided example code plays a 440 Hz tone (A4 note) for 1 second and then stops the tone for 0.5 seconds.
 Feel free to modify the code to generate different melodies or frequencies.

+### Live Example

+Check out the live example on [Wokwi](https://wokwi.com/projects/385285817086047233) to see the project in action!

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.